-How the reverse mortgage line of credit growth rate works
+How the line of credit growth rate works

-The line of credit on a variable-rate HECM can be a hugely powerful financial tool.
-This is especially true if your home is free and clear (or very nearly so) and you don’t need the money right now.
+The variable-rate HECM line of credit can be a powerful financial tool.
+This is especially true if your home is free and clear (or very nearly so) and you don’t need the money from a reverse mortgage right now.

 If you owe little to nothing on your home, you can maximize the starting size of the line of credit.
 There’s little or no mortgage to pay off, so more proceeds will be available to leave in the credit line and earn growth.

-If you don’t need the money right now, you can leave the line of credit untouched and maximize the growth over the coming years.
+If you don’t need the money right now, leave the line of credit untouched to maximize the growth over the coming years.
 By the time you actually need the cash, you’ll have a lot of more to work with.

 The line of credit is guaranteed to grow with no limit as long as at least one borrower is paying the required property charges and living in the home.

-To see how the growth rate works, let’s look at an example.
+To see how the growth rate works, let’s check out an example.
 Let’s assume you qualify for an available credit line starting at $150,000 and the current annual reverse mortgage line of credit growth rate is 5%.
 Let’s also assume you leave the line of credit completely untouched for 15 years.

 Note that growth compounds on growth.
-This is why it’s important to get the line of credit set up as soon as possible – even if you don’t need the money.
-You want to take advantage of compounding over time to maximize what you get out of the reverse mortgage.
+This is why it’s important to get the line of credit set up as soon as possible – even if you don’t need the money right now.
+You want to take advantage of compounding over time to maximize the line of credit growth.

 Again, as long as you uphold your end of the bargain (live in the home and pay the property charges, right?), the line of credit is always guaranteed to grow.
 It could even outgrow the value of your home!
 If that happens, you’ve officially beat the system!
 The HECM is a non-recourse loan, which means the most that will ever have to be repaid is the value of the home.
 If the home isn’t worth enough to settle the entire loan balance, FHA will cover the shortage out of the mutual mortgage insurance fund.